 - R1 and H1 are one LAN1, R2 and H2 are on LAN2.

-- R1 and R2 are connected to each other with an Internet connection.
+- R1 and R2 are connected to each other with a private WAN connection.

 - R1 is the RP in LAN1.